Victoria Vollrath, President, Sheboygan

 I’m a conservation voter because protection, preservation, and enhancement of our environment does not just happen.
 It takes the efforts of citizen advocates and voters.
 Working together to influence public conservation policy and practice is essential for securing clean and healthy air, water, and land.
 Only if we also work to assure clean government will conservation succeed.

 Jeff Rusinow, Grafton

 Jeff Rusinow has been an active member of the early-stage venture capital community in the Midwest since 2000, when he left as Executive Vice President of Kohl’s Department Stores and founded Milwaukee’s first angel network, Silicon Pastures.
-He is on the board of several privately held companies and non-profits, including The American Bird Conservancy.
-He formerly was on the board of the Schlitz Audubon Nature Center and played an active role in launching Wisconsin’s only nature preschool.
+He has been on the board of several privately held companies and non-profits.
+He formerly was on the board of The American Bird Conservancy and the Schlitz Audubon Nature Center, and played an active role in launching Wisconsin’s only nature preschool.
 Jeff has both a bachelor’s degree and a master’s degree from the University of Virginia.

 I’m a conservation voter because I embrace Aldo Leopold’s writings in A Sand County Almanac, where he advocated so eloquently for the need of a ‘land ethic’ in shaping our role as critical stewards of our natural surroundings.
 It’s very easy these days to determine whether or not a politician is a friend or foe of Wisconsin’s environment.
 I vote for people who cherish our natural resources.